-- ii. gradient not exceeding 12.5%; - cross slope not exceeding 10%; iii. - a formed width and erosion control devices to the standards specified in Planning scheme policy - Integrated design; - a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre; - passing bays and turning/reversing bays every - an access easement that is granted in favour vii. of the Council and the Queensland Fire and Rescue Service or located on public land. - excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and - d. excludes dead-end roads.
+ii. gradient not exceeding 12.5%; iii. cross slope not exceeding 10%; iv. a formed width and erosion control devices to the standards specified in Planning scheme policy - Integrated design; V. a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre; vi. passing bays and turning/reversing bays every 200m; vii. an access easement that is granted in favour of the Council and the Queensland Fire and Rescue Service or located on public land.
+C. road udes cul-de-sacs, except where a perimeter d with a cleared width of 20m isolates the lots n hazardous vegetation on adjacent lots; and d. excl udes dead-end roads.